tomhervieu9/home/README.md

 - Enhance the clipboard text copied icon to be an animation with a colored, green check.
 - Switch up the background colors.

+- Add briefcase and resume icons to denote work experience and resume info.
+  - when user clicks, icon shoots something to the narration panel which reacts with an emerald green color and gives the details.

 # Bugs

 - Fix mobile layout for console buttons.